Timeseries

 min(axis=2)[source]

-Return a TimeSeries containing the min calculated over the specified axis.
+Return a new series with the minimum computed over the specified axis.

-If we reduce over time (axis=0), the resulting TimeSeries will have length one and will use the first entry of the original time_index.
+If we reduce over time (axis=0), the series will have length one and will use the first entry of the original time_index.
 If we perform the calculation over the components (axis=1), the resulting single component will be renamed to “components_min”.
-When applied to the samples (axis=2), a deterministic TimeSeries is returned.
+When applied to the samples (axis=2), a deterministic series is returned.

 If axis=1, the static covariates and the hierarchy are discarded from the series.